hardik-143/quickToast/docs/options.md

 <div class="blockquote-orange blockquote-wrapper">

-!> **Pro tip**: The `type` option is like choosing your toast's personality.
-Success toasts are the optimistic ones, error toasts are the dramatic ones, and warning toasts are the cautious ones.
-Choose wisely - your toast's emotional state matters! 🎨
+!> **Pro tip**: `stopOnHover` is like giving your toast a pause button.
+Hover over it and time stands still!
+It's perfect for those users who like to take their sweet time reading (we all know who you are).
+Just remember: with great power comes great responsibility... and potentially very long-lived toasts! ⏸️

 </div>